MahieuB/MultiResponseR/README.md

 ?MultiResponseR
 ```

-Then go the "See Also" section
+Then go to the "See Also" section